Main dealer car servicing – a complete guide

 In any case, the information about exactly what’s required will be provided when you purchase the car, limiting the chance of unexpected bills.

 You can also choose to get your service and MOT test out of the way at the same time, provided your mileage roughly matches your service intervals.
 While having both done costs a bit extra at the time, you’ll save money as it’s usually cheaper than having them done separately.
-It also saves the hassle and time of going to the garage twice.
+It also saves the hassle and time of going to the garage twice and having to make suitable courtesy car arrangements, which main dealers will often provide.

 Fixed-price car servicing

-Fixed-price service plans are becoming increasingly popular and make a lot of sense for new car buyers.
-For either a single payment when you buy the car, or regular monthly direct debits, you can pay for servicing for between three and five years.
+Fixed-price service plans are becoming increasingly popular and make a lot of sense for new car buyers, especially when bought on PCP or HP finance.
+For either a single payment when you buy the car, or regular monthly direct debits, you can pay for your car’s servicing for between three and five years.

 Car servicing deals